Q: I am filling in the accommodation application form, but can’t decide which price band to select. What are the rooms like in different price bands?

 Q: Should I bring my own bedding/towels?

 A: There is no need to bring your own bedding.
 The College supplies all necessary bedding in your assigned room, which is laundered by housekeeping staff.
-If you choose to bring your own bedding, you should note that you will be responsible for laundering it, and it must be removed during the holidays along with the rest of your belongings.
+If you choose to bring your own bedding, you should note that you will be responsible for laundering it yourself, and it must be removed during the holidays along with the rest of your belongings.
 It is probably easiest if you do not bring your own bedding into College.

 Towels are not provided by the College, so you will need to bring your own.